 Compressed air is safe, reliable, and used in packaging products.
-The compressed air systems move materials from one area of the factory to another, perform blow off, part drying, and aligning products for packaging.
-Bakeries use compressed air for blow-off applications while others use compressed air to clean containers before filling them with products.
-Compressed air technology is also used to cut, sort, shape, and convey products, such as food from one location to another in a factory.
+The compressed air systems move materials from one area of the factory to another, perform blow-off, part drying, and align products for packaging.
+Bakeries use compressed air for blow-off applications, while others use compressed air to clean containers before filling them with products.
+Compressed air technology is also used to cut, sort, shape, and convey products, such as food, from one location to another in a factory.

 Clean, high-quality compressed air is required in pharmaceutical and food packaging to ensure consumer safety and prevent product contamination.
 It is essential to have either no contact with the product or contact using pure air to avoid product recalls, damage to brand reputation, or litigation.
 Pneumatic systems are recommended because there is no chance of leaking oil as in hydraulic systems.

 Clean compressed air is essential for food and pharmaceutical processing and packaging operations.
-Compressed air must be purified, especially when the product will be consumed.
+Compressed air must be purified, especially when the product is consumed.
 Compressed air conveyors are the best technology to ensure safe food quality.
 Contaminants include spores, solid particulate, vapors, and moisture.
-Oil is often not an issue with compressed air conveying systems, unlike hydraulic systems which use oil as a medium.
+Oil is often not an issue with compressed air conveying systems, unlike hydraulic systems, which use oil as a medium.

 Equipment performance is only as good as the quality of air.
 Any atmospheric air contains some moisture and dirt.
-No matter how small the contaminants initially, they are concentrated when the air is compressed.
-As the air heats up, its ability to hold water vapor increases.
-When the air begins to cool as it travels downstream, the vapor condenses into liquid.
+No matter how small the contaminants are initially, they are concentrated when the air is compressed as the air heats, its ability to hold water vapor increases.
+The vapor condenses into liquid when the air begins to cool as it travels downstream.
 Maintenance by plant operators can remove liquid, particles, and contaminants.
 Air dryers are installed to reduce moisture.

-Other examples of compressed air contacting the product includes blowing off water after washing a product and before packaging, cooling a product to increase line speed, and blowing off excess ingredients (such as sugar) before cooking.
-Non-Contact Application is defined as “the process where compressed air is exhausted into the local atmosphere of the food preparation, production, processing, packaging or storage.”
+Other examples of compressed air contacting the product include blowing off the water after washing a product and before packaging, cooling a product to increase line speed, and blowing off excess ingredients (such as sugar) before cooking.
+Non-Contact Application is “the process where compressed air is exhausted into the local atmosphere of the food preparation, production, processing, packaging or storage.”
 Non-contact applications can be categorized into 2 additional sub-categories (high risk and low risk).

 When designing a compressed air system for conveying, it is important to use filters and air purifiers to ensure compliance with various safety and manufacturing standards.
 The BCAS/BRC Code of practice recommends testing the machinery installation twice a year for contaminants such as microorganisms, particles (dirt and dust), humidity, and oil contamination.
-Refer to this article to learn more about the requirements in the food industry or learn more about the standards in the pharmaceutical industry.
+Refer to this article to learn more about the requirements in the food industry or the standards in the pharmaceutical industry.

 The Packaging industry includes a wide variety of materials and products since almost every manufactured product is packaged: toys, food, soft drinks, beverages, cigarettes, cosmetics, brushes, kitchen accessories and more.
 All the products move down the assembly line before packaging.
 The packaging process consists of transportation lines made of pipes or ducts to carry a mixture of products and materials along a stream of air.

-A suction or vacuum is used to move light free flowing materials.
+A suction or vacuum is used to move light-free-flowing materials.
 The system operates at 0.5 atm below atmospheric pressure.

 A positive pressure compressed air conveying system is used to push material from one point to another.
 This type of conveyor operates at a pressure of 6 atm or more.